Chart Color Schemes

 Educational outcomes in Hallam fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area has university qualification rates of 21.3%, significantly lower than Greater Melbourne's average of 37.0%.
+The area's university qualification rate is 21.3%, significantly lower than Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most common at 15.1%, followed by postgraduate qualifications (4.8%) and graduate diplomas (1.4%).
 Vocational credentials are prevalent, with 31.7% of residents aged 15+ holding them, including advanced diplomas (11.7%) and certificates (20.0%).
-Educational participation is high at 31.6%, with 10.0% in primary education, 8.7% in secondary education, and 4.8% pursuing tertiary education.
+Educational participation is high, with 31.6% of residents currently enrolled in formal education: 10.0% in primary, 8.7% in secondary, and 4.8% in tertiary education.

 Frequently Asked Questions - Education